Treystu/SovereignComms/README.md

 - `RtcSession.ts` – handles WebRTC data channel setup and messaging between peers.
 - `Mesh.ts` – provides an in-memory relay that forwards and deduplicates messages with TTL control.
 - `WebSocketSession.ts` – fallback transport with heartbeat and reconnection when WebRTC fails.
+- `envelope.ts` – cryptographic utilities for ECDH/AES-GCM and ECDSA signatures.
 - `Diagnostics.tsx` – displays network information and service-worker status.
 - `VoicePanel.tsx` – React component for managing local speech-to-text sessions and displaying transcripts.
 - `sw.js` – service worker implementing a network-first cache to keep the app functional offline.